raideno/convex-billing/README.md

 ## TODOs

-- [ ] A function that takes a stripe subscription object and returns a simpler representation just like theo's one.
-- [ ] Implement default plan.
 - [ ] Implement one time payment endpoint.
 - [ ] Show an example app for subscription and one time payments with credits usage.